msimonelli331/DevOpsEnv/README.md

 6. Navigate to http://git.devops/ for initial configuration
    1. Configure the database as sqlite3
    2. Add an admin user
+   3. Add the following secrets in the Settings > Actions > Secrets
+      - NEXUS_USERNAME
+      - NEXUS_PASSWORD
+      - OLLAMA_IP

 ### Gitea Runner